anugram/data-ebook/chapters/101-javax-crypto-examples.md

 }
 ```

+**Developer pain points:**
+- 🚫 Need to understand different ciphers and there meanings
+- 🚫 Need to select nonces and other params
+- 🚫 Algorithms can get deprecated and thus need to be continously updated.
+This would also mean regular security patches
+- 🚫 Sensitive data is processed at different places with different type of sensitive info requiring different ciphers

 #### Key Management
 * **Key Generation:** Use java.security.SecureRandom for random key and nonce generation.
 * **Key Storage:** Store keys in a secure keystore (e.g., Java KeyStore - JKS or PKCS12) or a Hardware Security Module (HSM) for PCI compliance.